two-six/dino-cooking/api-documentation.md

 ### /recipies/remove/`id`
 - type: DELETE
 - requires valid 'userToken'(JWT type) for the owner of the recipe
-- removes recipe from the database
+- removes recipe and it's children(comments, ratings) from the database

 ### /recipies/edit/`id`
 - type: PUT